 Vegetable wise, I'll often replace spring onion with cilantro or dried Chinese mushrooms (soaked for 1 hour then squeezed and finely chopped), or mix in finely chopped leek or cabbage.
 I'll occasionally add a little chopped peanut to the mix too.

 For vegetarian or vegan options I create a mix using reconstituted dried mushroom with tofu, spring onion and chopped bamboo shoot (same seasonings + cornstarch).
 They're delicious.

 Dumplings can be served as an appetizer or a main course, usually with a bunch of other Chinese dishes to accompany.
-Why not try my delicious Snow Pea Shoots with Garlic or Chinese Eggplant.
+Why not try my delicious Snow Pea Shoots with Garlic or Chinese Eggplant - you might even want to try the wonderfully cooling Chinese Cucumber Salad if all that chilli gets a bit much.
 And they'll work just marvellously alongside my Xinjiang Lamb Skewers or Wuxi Pork Spare Ribs.
 But you if you just want to the pure unadulterated experience of silky-smooth dumplings with spicy dumpling sauce, then who is anyone to to argue!?